14 Jun The Birth Pangs of Justice Reform – trials and tribulations

 In the meantime there was a Parliamentary vote of no confidence in RCC, in which I voted with the government, and in a strange twist of events, almost three weeks after the CMB vote, on Wednesday 20th June 2012, the PN executive banned three mps including myself from contesting the next election.

-In the meantime in Britian ”Government MPs over the last five years voted against their party line in more than a third of Commons divisions (35 per cent). . . . . .
+In the meantime the Telegraph reported in Britian ”Government MPs over the last five years voted against their party line in more than a third of Commons divisions (35 per cent). . . . . .
 There were a total of 110 occasions during 2010-2015 when seven or more Conservative MPs voted against the party line.
 Of the top seven most rebellious MPs in the last parliament, all have been re-elected.” – The Telegraph 11 May 2015.